fennel-ai/client/docs/pages/concepts/introduction.md

 <pre snippet="overview/concepts#client"></pre>

-And once you have a client object, you'd issue a `sync` request to sync your dataset/featureset definitions with the server:
+And once you have a client object, you'd issue a `commit` request to commit your dataset/featureset definitions with the server:

-<pre snippet="overview/concepts#sync"></pre>
+<pre snippet="overview/concepts#commit"></pre>

-This makes a POST request to Fennel and syncs the dataset on the server.
-Fennel may reject this sync request if there is any error with any dataset or featureset e.g. if a dataset already exists with this name or somehow this dataset is malformed.
+This makes a POST request to Fennel and commits the dataset on the server.
+Fennel may reject this commit request if there is any error with any dataset or featureset e.g. if a dataset already exists with this name or somehow this dataset is malformed.

-Overtime, you'd have many more datasets and featuresets - you'd send all of them in a sync call.
+Overtime, you'd have many more datasets and featuresets - you'd send all of them in a commit call.
 And with that, the validation can become lot more complex e.g schema compatibility validation across the whole graph of datasets/featuresets.

-Assuming the call succeeds, any datasets/featuresets that don't yet exist will be created, any datasets/featuresets that exist but are not provided in the sync call are deleted and rest are left unchanged.
+Assuming the call succeeds, any datasets/featuresets that don't yet exist will be created, any datasets/featuresets that exist but are not provided in the commit are deleted and rest are left unchanged.

 ## Feature Extraction Requests